Delogrand770/champGG/README.md

 # champGG
 Creates custom item sets for every champion in their most popular roles using data from the site http://champion.gg

-The data used to create these item sets are from Plat+ players which means you will always know the builds pros are using
+The data used to create these item sets are from Plat+ players which means you will can build like the pros do

 Features include: